berenoguz/Math/README.md

 make check
 ```

-This command will run `agda --safe` on all source files.
+This command will run `agda --safe --without-K` on all source files.
 You can confirm that all proofs are checked by Agda.
 Since classical and constructive theorems are separated via modules, agda can be run on `--safe` mode which makes sure I don't lead myself to contradiction.

 ## License